rockdaboot/wget2/docs/wget2_manual.md

 * --show-progress

-  Force wget to display the progress bar in any verbosity.
+  Force Wget2 to display the progress bar in any verbosity.

-  By default, wget only displays the progress bar in verbose mode.
-One may however, want wget to display the progress bar on screen in conjunction with any other verbosity modes like --no-verbose or --quiet.
-This is often a desired a property when invoking wget to download several small/large files.
-In such a case, wget could simply be invoked with this parameter to get a much cleaner output on the screen.
+  By default, Wget2 only displays the progress bar in verbose mode.
+One may however, want Wget2 to display the progress bar on screen in conjunction with any other verbosity modes like --no-verbose or --quiet.
+This is often a desired a property when invoking Wget2 to download several small/large files.
+In such a case, Wget2 could simply be invoked with this parameter to get a much cleaner output on the screen.

   This option will also force the progress bar to be printed to stderr when used alongside the --logfile option.